-We expect capital expenditures for the year ending December 31, 2022 ("fiscal year 2022") to be approximately \$2.5 million.
+We expect capital expenditures for the year ending January 6, 2024 ("fiscal year 2023") to be approximately \$1.5 million.
 The majority of these capital expenditures will be to support investments in technology, including enhancements to data infrastructure and our e-commerce platform, as well as general investments in our corporate-owned centers.
-We anticipate our cash on hand and future cash flows from operations will provide the funds needed to meet our anticipated capital expenditure needs in fiscal year 2022.
+We anticipate our cash on hand and future cash flows from operations will provide the funds needed to meet our anticipated capital expenditure needs in fiscal year 2023.

 We also have contractual obligations, including non-cancellable operating leases for office space and various retail locations, with terms expiring through 2032.
-Rent expense from our operating leases was \$2.4 million and \$3.1 million for fiscal years 2021 and 2020, respectively, included in selling, general and administrative expense on the Consolidated Statements of Operations.
-Future minimum annual rental payments required under these operating lease agreements as of December 25, 2021 is presented within the notes to our audited consolidated financial statements (Note 12-Commitments and contingencies), included elsewhere in this annual report on Form 10-K. Additionally, we have various contractual commitments with third parties whereby we expect to pay \$11.3 million in fiscal year 2022, through cash on hand and operating cash flows.
+Future maturities of our operating lease liabilities as of December 31, 2022 is presented within the notes to our audited consolidated financial statements (Note 11-Leases), included elsewhere in this annual report on Form 10-K.

+Additionally, we have various contractual commitments with third parties whereby we expect to pay \$13.1 million in fiscal year 2023, through cash on hand and operating cash flows.